UK Mortgages for Expats in Spain

 Tax Considerations of a UK Mortgage When Living in Spain

-If you are a foreign national or UK expat living in Spain and have a mortgage on a property in the UK, you should look into the cross border tax implications carefully.
-It is likely that both HM Revenue & Customs (HMRC) body in the UK and the Spanish tax authority will charge you tax on rental income or on capital gain, which means you will want to plan carefully to avoid paying tax twice and to be as compliant as you can be legally.
+If you are a foreign national or UK expat living in Spain and have a mortgage on a property in the UK, you should look into the cross-border tax implications carefully.
+It is likely that both HM Revenue & Customs (HMRC) in the UK and the Spanish tax authority will charge you tax on rental income or on capital gain, which means you will want to plan carefully to avoid paying tax twice and to be as compliant as possible legally.

-If your UK property and/ or any other foreign assets you own are more than €50,000, you must legally disclose these, using Modelo 720.
-If you are not compliant in this regard, you could be looking at penalties that could run into the hundreds of thousands of Euro and could be crippling.
+If your UK property and/or any other foreign assets you own are more than €50,000, you must legally disclose these using Modelo 720.
+If you are not compliant in this regard, you could be looking at penalties that could run into the hundreds of thousands of euros and could be crippling.

 Work with a Cross-Border Tax Specialist